A Woman’s Intuition

 Many of us “real” hunters would scoff at such foolishness but I have been silenced by decades of Shelley's success.
 For, most of the years we have hunted together, she generally fills her tag ON the day she decides to hunt.
 Shelley is a savvy huntress, she knows the November rut, weather, and whitetail tendencies.
 But there is an uncanny side, a “woman's intuition” about it, as well.

 SET-UP: There was an unusually spectacular full moon during the week.
-I had learned many years ago that hunting mornings during a full moon is generally a fruitless endeavor.
+I had learned many years ago that heading into the fields and forests in the pre-dawn glow of morning is generally a fruitless endeavor during a bright moon phase.
 Not due to some sort of mystic combination of biology and lunar phases but, simply, deer activity.
 My experience has demonstrated that deer frolic and feed during these moonlit nights and head to their bedding quarters long before the sun creeps over the horizon.

 Increased activity under cover of darkness and ceasing pre-dawn increases the length of time they are bedded.
 If they deem the surroundings safe, deer will get up in mid-day to stretch and feed a little - especially if it is cold.
 The plan is to sit, wait, and watch a location that has good bedding cover and a nearby (secluded) source of food - say, an old apple tree lost to years and deep in a thicket.
 You may also catch them moving to staging areas; places where they can watch the night-time feeding areas as they prepare for the moon to rise.
 It is my experience that you will very likely see deer movement during the late afternoon under these conditions.